Quasinormal modes of a charged loop quantum black hole: Quasinormal modes

 To determine the QNM spectra using the PSM, two key steps are essential: first, working in Eddington-Finkelstein coordinates; second, discretizing the differential equations and solve the resulting generalized eigenvalue problem.
 The choice of Eddington-Finkelstein coordinates simplifies the boundary condition setup.
-To this end, we introduce the following transformations:
+To this end, we introduce the following transformations \footnote{In the case of Dirac field, we use the transformations: $r = {r_h}/{1-u^2}$, taken from \cite{Stashko:2024wuq}.}:

 These transformations allow us to impose only the outgoing boundary condition at infinity.
 Note that, to simplify notation, we will henceforth abbreviate the outer event horizon $r_h^ +$ as $r_h$.
 With the above considerations, the wave equation \eqref{drast-dr} is transformed into: